juancarlospaco/faster-than-requests/README.md

 **Arguments:**
 - `url` the remote URL, string type, required, must not be empty string.
+- `body` the Body data, string type, required, can be empty string.
 - `expected` Response expected content, string type, required, can be empty string.

 **Returns:** None.